cdl-geneseo/geneseo-dictionary/B/Brita.md

 # Brita

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brita

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 /brd/ NN: any water purification pitcher, not simply Brita trade-marked pitcher; &quot;Remember to keep the Brita filled.&quot;